mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 that they can't cover your needs exactly; in that case, it's very easy to write a Returner or an Engine in your own environment.

-But wait: there's more - it also works the other way around; you can trigger jobs against network devices, in response to various events.
-The actual core of salt-sproxy is a Salt Runner named ``proxy``, which is loaded dynamically on run time.
+But wait: there's more: it also works the other way around; you can trigger jobs to be executed against network devices, in response to various events.
+The actual core of ``salt-sproxy`` is a Salt Runner named ``proxy``, which is loaded dynamically on run time.
 With this Runner, you can execute Salt commands on devices, without having Minions.

 Let's take an example from one of my previous posts, [Event-driven network automation using napalm-logs and